-- The Internship Center is a State University of New York program in full compliance with the Fair Labor Standards Act.
+- The Career and Internship Center's internship program is a State University of New York program in full compliance with the Fair Labor Standards Act.

 Number of Hours

-For fall, spring, and summer students, the number of hours spent at a sponsor site depends on whether they are enrolled in a 2-, 3-, or 4-credit class.
+For fall, spring, and summer students, the number of hours spent at a sponsor site depends on whether they are enrolled in a 3-credit class.

 - 3-credit class: minimum of 123 hours during the semester/session

 Our program requires that sponsor organizations provide FIT students with professional, educationally-valid experiences that honor the policies and procedures of FIT, SUNY, and the New York Department of Education.

 In addition, prospective sponsor organizations are required to:

 - Comply with state regulations related to Workers' Compensation

 - Identify executives in their organizations who are willing to provide interns with daily supervision